ENOTO: Improving Offline-to-Online Reinforcement Learning with Q-Ensembles: Experiments

 \section{Experiments}

-In this section, we present the empirical evaluations of our E2O framework.
-We begin with locomotion tasks from D4RL \cite{fu2020d4rl} to measure the training stability, learning efficiency and final performance of E2O by comparing it with several state-of-the-art offline-to-online RL methods.
-Additionally, we evaluate E2O on more challenging navigation tasks to verify its versatility.
+In this section, we present the empirical evaluations of our ENOTO framework.
+We begin with locomotion tasks from D4RL~\cite{fu2020d4rl} to measure the training stability, learning efficiency and final performance of ENOTO by comparing it with several state-of-the-art offline-to-online RL methods.
+Additionally, we evaluate ENOTO on more challenging navigation tasks to verify its versatility.